veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/fab-button.md

 3. Fill the attributes which are needed and save the page.

 ### Example
-1. Input the component field with the attribute value:
+1. Input the component field(s) with the attribute value(s):
     ```
     fabicon = decorate
     Click = clickEvent()
     ```
-    In the "Ts" file write the function
+    In the "Ts" file write the following function:
     ```
     clickEvent() {
         alert("Button clicked!!!");